Karuta: Tenshō karuta

 The first kind of Japanese-made playing cards were Tenshō karuta, named after the Tenshō period (1573–1592).
 They were local imitations of the Portuguese playing cards, featuring the same deck structure and often very similar artwork.
-The first Tenshō karuta were made in the town of Miike, and are also known as (三池カルタ, Miike karuta).
+The first Tenshō karuta were made in the town of Miike, and are also known as (三池かるた, Miike karuta).

 In 1633, the Tokugawa shogunate banned Tenshō karuta, forcing Japanese manufacturers to radically redesign their cards.
 As a result of Japan's isolationist Sakoku policy, karuta would develop separately from the rest of the world.